-Top 10 things to do in Australia
+Top 10 Things to do in Australia / Bucket List Ideas Australia

-Number 1: Heart Reef
+Seeing the Heart Reef

 - Approximate cost: AUD 219 (approx. USD 175) (only for the seaplane).

-Number 2: Mount Kosciuszko
+Summitting Mount Kosciuszko

-Number 3: Cage Diving with Great Whites
+Cage Diving with Great Whites

 - Approximate cost: AUD 495 (approx. USD 371) (only for the cage dive).

-Number 4: Cage of Death
+Facing Saltwater Crocodile with Cage of Death

 - Approximate cost: AUD 165 (approx. USD 132) (only for the cage dive).